-- Domestically, students augment curricular work through such hands-on programs as Wesleyan in Washington, which allows them to receive credit for working in government settings in Washington, D.C.; the New York Arts Program, in which students experience the world of professional artists and organizations in New York City; and the Philadelphia Center, which combines for-credit internship, academic study, and independent city living.
+- Domestically, students augment curricular work through such hands-on programs as Wesleyan in Washington, which allows them to receive credit for working in government settings in Washington, D.C., and the New York Arts Program, in which students experience the world of professional artists and organizations in New York City.

 - OWU offers a strong pre-professional course of study within a classic liberal arts curriculum, with professional school acceptance nearly double the national average.

-- Faculty members are intellectually challenging, dedicated to every student’s development, and personally involved in students’ progress.
+- OWU faculty members are dedicated to every student’s development and personally involved in students’ progress.

-- All class instruction is provided by faculty; there are no teaching assistants.
+- All class instruction is provided by faculty; there are no graduate teaching assistants.